 Consequently, tax breaks have been one of the primary incentives used to attract FDI from the mid-1990s to date.
 Large investors in Zambian agribusinesses, and other firms in priority sectors, can benefit from a 5-year tax holiday followed by a graduated increase to the normal tax rate over the subsequent 5 years.
 This is a special incentive offered through the ZDA, which also offers investors in priority sectors duty-free imports of capital equipment and initial consignments of stocks or other goods required to start-up a large-scale agribusiness.
 Secondly, the corporate tax rate for the agriculture and forestry sector was reduced to a concessionary 10% as of April 2012 as stated in the 2013 Budget Address.
-Previously the corporate tax rate was 15%, which was already substantially lower than the normal corporate tax rate of 35%.
+Previously the corporate tax rate of 35%.
 Supported by rapid economic growth that has been underpinned by the high commodity prices obtaining since the mid-2000s, Zambia's gross capital formation has ranged between 21% and 24% over the past several years: these rates compare well with both regional and developed economies (World Bank, 2012; Fashoyin 2002; Fundanga and Mwaba, 1997).